huzaifahp7/huzaifahp7.github.io/_writing/05-02-2025-dost-zamaana.md

 > na saaz badla, na raag, na mehfil ki woh baat.

 This was written around the time of a close friend’s graduation.
-My friends were getting a little emotional and I decided to write this for them.
+This one's written for my friends.

 ---